openstack-archive/instack-undercloud/README-virt.md

    install of Fedora 20 x86_64.
 The instack vm contains a user "stack" that uses the password "stack" and is granted password-less sudo privileges.
 The root password is "redhat".

+1. Get IP Address

+   You'll need to start the instack virtual machine and obtain its IP address.
+You can use your preferred virtual machine management software or follow the steps below.

+      virsh start instack
+      cat /var/lib/libvirt/dnsmasq/default.leases | grep $(tripleo get-vm-mac instack) | awk '{print $3;}'

 1. Get MAC addresses

    When setting up the undercloud on the instack virtual machine, you will need the MAC addresses of the baremetal node